Police Frequently Asked Questions

 If you found a dog you can contact the Police Department and an Officer will meet you at a designated location, provided you are willing to transport the dog.
-If not, the Lebanon County Humane Society can be contacted directly and they will retrieve the dog but charge a fee.
+If not, contact the Lebanon County Humane Society directly and they will retrieve the dog for a fee.

 Our Criminal Investigations Unit monitors the current offenders by providing patrol officers with names, addresses and photographs of offenders working and residing in our community.
-These records are maintained by the Criminal Investigations Unit for investigative purposes.
 The list of Offenders is updated through notices received by the Megan’s Law Section of the PA State Police.
 The PA State Police is the State repository for the Megan’s Law Offenders.

 Protection From Abuse orders are civil orders granted by the courts.
 You may seek assistance in obtaining a PFA order by contacting one of the following agencies:

 Lebanon County Victim/Witness Assistance Program – (717) 228-4412